RUSSIA: "Extremism" religious freedom survey, September 2016

 Publications about religion or beliefs which do not call for the human rights of others to be violated continue to be ruled "extremist" and placed on the Justice Ministry's Federal List of Extremist Materials, alongside material (both religious and non-religious) which does have violent or racist content.
 The efficacy of banning texts is questionable (particularly in an internet age), as is whether a text can be definitively proven to have caused acts of hatred or enmity.
 For many items there is a defensible justification for their inclusion on the List, as their titles suggest white supremacist and/or ultranationalist content.
 Some of the Islamic authors listed, such as Sayyid Qutb and Abu Ala Maududi, have promoted violence.
 But the justification for the inclusion of other items is doubtful.
 For example, two texts on the List argue for peace and respect for human rights: Muslim theologian Muhammad ali Al-Hashimi's "The Personality of a Muslim"; and the Chinese spiritual movement Falun Gong's leaflet "Global Human Rights Torch Relay".

 Addition to the List prohibits their production and distribution within Russia.
-The List's length, complexity, bibliographical shortcomings, and irregular updates make it difficult for religious communities and individuals to keep abreast of what has been banned.
-This leaves them vulnerable to prosecution and fines under Article 20.29 of the Administrative Code ("Production or mass distribution of extremist materials") (see below).
+The List's length, complexity, bibliographical shortcomings, and irregular updates make it very difficult or even impossible to check whether a particular item has been banned.
+This leaves individual people as well as religious communities vulnerable to prosecution and fines under Article 20.29 of the Administrative Code ("Production or mass distribution of extremist materials included in the published Federal List of Extremist Materials, as well as their production or storage for mass distribution") (see below).

 The reasons given in court verdicts for banning particular texts frequently include alleged claims of the "exclusivity" or "superiority" of one religion, which prosecutors argue is detrimental to the rights and interests of adherents of other faiths.
 The freedom to make claims about the relative merits or demerits of religious or non-religious views is a central part of the internationally-recognised right to freedom of religion or belief.